 6. I am a RPN can I still apply to the program?

 Yes, you can apply if you are an RPN but the program will still be 20 months long.

 7. Can I have my Transcript (s) and /or pre-requisites assessed by the School of Nursing or the admissions department before applying for the program?

-All documents will be assessed only by the Admissions department when a complete application package is submitted.
+All documents will be assessed only by office of Admission when a complete application package is submitted by or prior to the application deadline.
 Please see the admission requirements for the program.